alaa0502/EEG_EyeBlink_Detection_And_Removal_Project/README.md

 3.Download your clean edf file.

 ## About this tool
-Eye-blink artifacts are common in EEG recordings and are not related to brain activity.
+Eye-blink artifacts and articacts in general are common in EEG recordings and usually not relevant to brain studies.
 They usually need to be removed manually, which is time-consuming and requires experience.

 This tool provides a simple and accessible solution: